0xCB-dev/.github/profile/README.md

 ### PCB Design Skills

 At 0xCB, we are experts in PCB design and have a track record of delivering high-quality designs for a wide range of clients.
-Our team has experience with a variety of PCB design tools and we take pride in our attention to detail and ability to bring our clients' vision to life.
+Our team has experience with a variety of PCB design tools and we take pride in our attention to detail and ability to bring our client's vision to life.

 ### Open Source Contributions

-As a company, we believe in the power of open source technology and regularly contribute to a variety of open source projects.
-You can find a list of our open source contributions on our GitHub profile.
+As a company, we believe in the power of open-source technology and regularly contribute to a variety of open-source projects.
+You can find a list of our open-source contributions on our GitHub profile.

 ### Social Media